xfause/Machine-Learning-in-Action/README.md

 # Machine-Learning-in-Action
-Code of <Machine Learning in Action>
+Code of book "Machine Learning in Action"

 To be continue...